 Understanding what your rights are is essential for your defense

-If you need criminal defense, Hallinan Law Firm can provide you with an experienced and highly capable felony lawyer Oakland, CA clients trust.
+If you need criminal defense, The Hallinan Law Firm can provide you with an experienced and highly capable Felony Lawyer, Oakland, CA clients trust.
 Call our office today.

 Managing Questions from Law Enforcement